aidenfockens/SexualHealthApp/README.md

 # ...assuming that you have node.js and node package manager (npm) installed.

-### 1. Open a terminal, cd to ./sexhealthapp/src and type the following...
+### 1. Open a terminal, cd to ./sexhealthapp/src/db and type the following...

+node createdatabase.js

+### 2. cd ./sexhealthapp/src and type the following in the same bash terminal...

 node server.js

-### 2. cd to simply ./sexhealthapp and type the following in a new bash terminal ...
+### 3. cd to ./sexhealthapp and type the following in a NEW base terminal...

 npm start